Unmasking Connections: Neurodiversity Support Group

 A neuro-affirming space for students to meet other students who get it, explore relevant issues, and share some laughs!

-Through discussions, activities, and on-campus field trips, this group fosters connection, social communication skills, and wellness.
+Through discussion and activities, this group fosters connection, social communication skills, and wellness.
 This group may be a good fit for students with various disabilities including autism, ADHD, learning disabilities, and more.
 No diagnosis is required to participate in the group.

 Table of Contents